xushidanggroup/xushidanggroup.github.io/content/research/index.md

         **3. Artificial Intelligence-driven Drug Discovery (AIDD)**

         &emsp;&emsp;**Research Overview**

-        AIDD leverages vast amounts of chemical and biological data to build predictive models that can identify promising drug candidates more efficiently and accurately.
+        &emsp;&emsp;AIDD leverages vast amounts of chemical and biological data to build predictive models that can identify promising drug candidates more efficiently and accurately.
 By integrating AI with existing data, we can better predict compound performance, optimize molecular properties, and streamline the drug discovery pipeline.
 This approach minimizes human bias, reduces the need for manual intervention, and accelerates the hit-to-lead and lead optimization stages, significantly cutting down the time and cost required to bring new drugs to market.

         &emsp;&emsp;Our research focuses on developing sophisticated AI models that can navigate the complexities of small molecule discovery, including handling the vast chemical space, predicting biological activities, and optimizing synthesis routes.
 We aim to create a seamless integration of computational design and experimental validation, paving the way for more effective and rapid drug discovery processes.